 The Group places considerable value on the involvement of its employees.
 Meetings are held with employees to discuss the operations and progress of the business and employees are encouraged to become involved in the success of the Group through share option schemes (see note 16 to the financial statements).
 The Group endeavours to impact positively on the communities in which it operates.
 The Group does not, at present, have a specific policy on human rights.
 However, we have several policies that promote the principles of human rights, including our Anti-Slavery and Human Trafficking Policy, which governs the Group's zero-tolerance approach to modern slavery and our commitment to acting ethically and with integrity in all our business dealings; and an Anti-Corruption and Bribery Policy in order to reflect the Group's policy to conduct its business in an honest and ethical manner.
 Our Health & Safety policy sets out the Group's commitment to provision of a safe working environment for its employees.
 Further our Equal Opportunities Policy, promotes the right of every employee to be treated with dignity and respect and not to be harassed or bullied on any grounds.
 Accordingly we have a policy framework in place to ensure that we will respect the human rights of all our employees, including: provision of a safe, clean working environment; ensuring employees are free from discrimination and coercion; not using child or forced labour and respecting the rights of privacy and protecting access and use of employee personal information.
+This report does not contain information relating to social or community matters as such information is not relevant in understanding the Company's development, performance or position.

-The Strategic Report was approved by the Board on 21 May 2018.
+The Strategic Report was approved by the Board on 24 May 2019.